 He likes stargazing, reading sci-fi and learning traditional tunes on his fiddle.

-Leez, a second-person narrative.
-You find pleasure in freely-modifiable and redistributable things.
-While writing your college thesis on the free and open-source software movements, you rebuilt Continuing Education's course-management servers with free and open-source software.
-You are a social justice advocate that specializes in vehemently arguing why worker-run factories are so rad.
-Lately you also find pleasure in the ancient art of seafaring, the modern art of flash mobs, and trying to make music emerge from your electronic keyboard.
+leez, a second-person narrative.
+You're quite fond of freely-modifiable and redistributable things.
+While compiling your college thesis on the free and open-source software movements, you rebuilt their course-management servers with free and open-source software.
+You are a social justice advocate that is often found evangelizing worker-run factories or encryption.
+Lately you also find pleasure in the ancient art of seafaring, the modern art of flash mobs, phaselocking bullymongs, and trying to make music with that electronic keyboard.

 Jillian holds a BA in Sociology from Binghamton University, where—like a surprisingly large number of individuals in her field—she also studied theatre.
 She alternately resides in the Internet or on an airplane and can often be found blogging or tweeting, as @jilliancyork.

 Syd builds and maintains websites for EFF.
 They just graduated from Yale, where they studied statistics, helped manage a student developer program, and organized a political discussion/activist group.
 They love Ruby, data privacy, and unsolved mysteries.